Minerva (1805 ship): EIC voyages

+On 23 February 1816, Minerva, James Mackie, master, arrived at the Cape of Good Hope from Quebec.
+She was carrying timber, slaves and coals".
+She sailed from the Cape on 11 May.
+It is not clear where she acquired captives.
+She sailed on to Mauritius, and from there back to London.

 Convict transport

 Captain John Bell made four voyages transporting convicts.

 Convict voyage #1 (1818): Minerva sailed from Cork on 1 January 1818 and arrived at Port Jackson on 30 April.
 She then sailed on to Hobart Town, where she arrived on 7 June.
-She had embarked 160 male convicts and suffered three deaths en route.
+She had embarked 160 male convicts; three were left in Port Jackson and the remaining 157 were transported on to Hobart Town, where they arrived on 7 June 1818.
+There were no deaths aboard the vessel.

 Convict voyage #2 (1819): Minerva sailed from Cork on 26 August 1819 and arrived at Port Jackson on 17 December.
 She had embarked 172 male convicts from Cork to Sydney and suffered one death en route.

 Convict voyage #3 (1821): Minerva sailed from Sheerness on 1 August 1821 and arrived at Port Jackson on 16 December.
 She had embarked 172 male convicts and suffered three deaths en route.

 In May 1821 she arrived back at the Downs.
 In January 1822 Lloyd's List reported that on 14 December Minerva, Bell, master, had been driven out of Aberdeen Bay and had taken refuge at Long Hope, where she found 15 vessels detained by contrary winds.